jermowery/jermowery.github.io/content/recipes/beef_veggie_soup.md

 3. Pile the meat on top
 4. Add salt (1 Tb per 2 lbs meat)
 5. Cover with water + 1 inch
-6.Pressure cook for 35 minutes (Mama does 45 minutes for 5 lbs)
+6. Pressure cook for 35 minutes (Mama does 45 minutes for 5 lbs)
-7.At end of cooking time, let sit for 10 minutes, then vent
+7. At end of cooking time, let sit for 10 minutes, then vent

 ## For the veggies
 (Add salt as you go)